 iMessages are a great feature on our Apple Watches.
-We get our message straightaway on our wrist without needing to take out our iPhones to see who it’s from.
+We get our message straight away on our wrist without needing to take out our iPhones to see who it’s from.
 So when our Apple Watch iMessage not working, it’s a real inconvenience and frankly a pain in the….

 Quick access to iMessage is probably the most useful or at least on the top list of the most helpful features our Apple Watches offer.
-I know quite a few of us iFolks use this feature everyday so we stay on top of our messages and what’s going on in our friends’ and family’s lives.
+I know quite a few of us iFolks use this feature every day, so we stay on top of our messages and what’s going on in our friends’ and family’s lives.
 While many workplaces forbid iPhones during working hours, most do not forbid Apple Watches.
-So it’s easy to check our watch to seeing what’s going on, all without breaking workplace rules or being intrusive.
+So it’s easy to check our watch to see what’s going on, all without breaking workplace rules or being intrusive.

 But like all good things, sometimes it stops working.
-And iMessage appears particularly prone to problems especially on your paired Apple Watch.
+And iMessage appears particularly prone to problems, especially on your paired Apple Watch.
 So if you are not receiving your messages and are experiencing Apple Watch iMessage not working, we have some great tips for you.

 For all these Apple Watch iMessage issues, we have several quick solutions to fix your problems.

 If your problem is iMessage not working on your iPhone or another iDevice, check out our detailed article on getting iMessage back to working order.

 - 1 Are iMessages not being delivered to Your Apple Watch?

 - 4 Do You Use Two-Factor Authentication?